-Looking for practical advice on how to restore old wooden furniture?
+Looking for practical advice on how to restore wood furniture?
 You've come to the right place.
-Neglected wooden furniture often suffers from a build-up of dirt and grime, with the diminished colour and lustre resulting in a dull appearance.
-With this in mind, owners of antique furniture are often left wondering how to restore treasured pieces to their former glory.
+Neglected old wooden furniture often suffers from a build-up of dirt and grime, with the diminished colour and lustre resulting in a dull appearance.
+With this in mind, owners of antique furniture are often left wondering how to restore old wood furniture (often much treasured pieces) to their former glory.

 The mahogany writing desk in this project below had ugly watermarks that marred the top that also needed attention.
 While it’s easy to restore old wooden furniture on a DIY basis, we'd always recommend ensuring you use the correct products.
 Our guide below talks you through furniture renovation and cleaning done professionally.

 Once you're done, see all our cleaning buys, how-tos and hacks to help keep the rest of your home sparkling.
-Looking for more expert advice and all things period properties – both interior and exterior?
+Looking for more expert advice on antique furniture restoration perhaps, and all things period properties – both interior and exterior?
 Head over to our Period Living hub page.

 Everything you will need to restore old wooden furniture: